 Seoul - ICN Airport for Departure ✈

 Incheon International Airport - A private car or charter will transport you back to Incheon International Airport.
-Although it’s difficult to say goodbye to the country you’ve grown fond of, it’s time to return home.
+Although it’s difficult to say goodbye to a country you’ve grown fond of, it’s time to return home.
 Remember, Seoul will always welcome you back!

 - Breakfast included